 Every T Level will include an industry placement with an employer focused on developing the practical and technical skills required for the occupation.
-These will last a minimum of 315 hours (approximately 45 days) but can last longer.
-Employers can offer industry placements as a block, day release or a mix of these, and can discuss sharing part of the placement with another employer if necessary.
+These will last a minimum of 45 working days but can last longer.
+Employers can offer industry placements as a block, day release or a mix of these.